isomerpages/moe-navalbasesec/_academic-curriculum/Music/Ordinary Level Music.md

 </tbody>
 </table>
 <p>For information on the current syllabus, visit the Singapore Examinations and Assessment Board at&nbsp;<a href="https://tinyurl.com/OLevelMusic2020">https://tinyurl.com/OLevelMusic2020</a>.</p>
 <p><strong>Note: NBSS does not offer the O-level Music course in the school.
-Students who are interested to offer the course will attend lessons at a nearby O-level Music Centre (see &ldquo;<a href="/nbss-curriculum/music/ordinary-level-music/other-information">Other Information</a>&rdquo;). </strong></p>
+Students who are interested to offer the course will attend lessons at a nearby O-level Music Centre. </strong></p>